Osteoporosis in Men with Cancer

 Medical approaches for preventing and treating bone loss in men include:

 Bisphosphonates.
-Bisphosphonates are drugs that prevent the breakdown of bone.
-There are different types of bisphosphonates, some that are taken orally (by mouth), others that are given intravenously (in a vein).
-Two bisphosphonates--pamidronate (Aredia) and zoledronate (Zometa), which are given as intravenous injections--can be used to treat prostate cancer that has spread to the bones.
+Bisphosphonates are medicines that prevent the breakdown of bone.
+There are different types of bisphosphonates.
+Some are taken by mouth, and others are given by IV.
+Two bisphosphonates are pamidronate and zoledronate.
+They are given as shots.
+They can be used to treat prostate cancer that has spread to the bones.
 They may also help prevent osteoporosis in men during androgen-deprivation therapy for prostate cancer.
 Risedronate and alendronate are approved by the FDA for preventing and treating osteoporosis in men and women.
-Both drugs are available as oral tablets.
+Both medicines are available as oral tablets.

 RANKL (receptor activator of nuclear factor kappa-B ligand) inhibitors.
-These drugs act in a very similar way to bisphosphonates.
-Prolia (denosumab) is FDA approved for the treatment of osteoporosis.
-It is also approved for the prevention of bone loss caused by hormonal therapy given for the treatment of cancer, if used in combination with calcium and vitamin D supplement.
+These medicines act in a very similar way to bisphosphonates.
+Denosumab is approved by the FDA to treat osteoporosis.
+It is also approved to prevent bone loss caused by hormonal therapy given for the treatment of cancer, if used in combination with calcium and vitamin D supplement.

 Calcitonin.
 Calcitonin is a naturally occurring hormone important for calcium regulation and bone metabolism.
 It is usually given as a nasal spray.